stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 ## Update reference files

 * `GENCODE v28` to `GENCODE v30`.
 Routine updates to the gene model from ENCODE.
-* Previously, the we were filtering out anything not matching "level 1" or "level 2" from the gene model.
+* Previously, we were filtering out anything not matching "level 1" or "level 2" from the gene model.
 This was due to best practices outlined during our RNA-Seq Workflow v1.0 discussions.
 I propose we revert this for the following reasons:
   * The first sentence in section 2.2.2 of the [STAR 2.7.1.a manual](https://github.com/alexdobin/STAR/blob/2.7.1a/doc/STARmanual.pdf): "The use of the most comprehensive annotations for a given species is strongly recommended".
 So it seems the author recommends you use the most comprehensive gene model.
   * Here is what [the GENCODE FAQ](https://www.gencodegenes.org/pages/faq.html) has to say about the level 3 annotations: "Ensembl loci where they are different from the Havana annotation or where no Havana annotation can be found".
 Given that the GENCODE geneset is the union of automated annotations from the `Ensembl-genebuild` and manual curation of the `Ensembl-Havana` team, this level should be harmless in the event that levels 1 & 2 don't apply.
   * Last, the [GDC documentation](https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/#rna-seq-alignment-command-line-parameters) does not currently describe any filtering of their GENCODE v22 GTF (see the section labeled "Step 1: Building the STAR index").